dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 #### Troubleshooting:

-- Ensure all EstimatedRemovalDate values are expressed in MM/DD/YYYY format.
-Accidentally using DD/MM/YYYY format will occasionally work (e.g. 11/10/2021 vs 10/11/2021)
+- Ensure all EstimatedRemovalDate values are expressed in YYYY-MM-DD format.

 ### Validation Steps